bloomberg/xcdiff/README.md

 [![Build Status](https://travis-ci.com/bloomberg/xcdiff.svg?branch=master)](https://travis-ci.com/bloomberg/xcdiff)

-*xcdiff* is an extensible tool that **finds differences between your .xcodeproj project files**.
-It can be thought of as git diff for your .xcodeproj files, can be used directly from the command line as well as a library supporting your own set of tools.
+*xcdiff* is an extensible tool that **finds differences between two .xcodeproj project files**.
+It can be thought of as git diff for .xcodeproj files, which can be used directly from the command line as well as a library supporting your own set of tools.

 ## How to use xcdiff